 Welcome to the team of #CreativeTribes writers.
 Yay!

-We've designed the #CT Style Guide to create consistenty of style for all posts on the #CT blog.
+We've designed the #CT Style Guide to create consistency of style for all posts on the #CT blog.
 Please read the guidelines carefully and make sure you take them into account when writing a post.
-We'd rather not have to refer you back to the guidelines, but will do if it's clear you've not incorporated them into your post.

 Thanks for being part of the team. 🙂

 🚩 Mouse over the left margin to see the contents and navigate around.

 - Read through the style guide before embarking on your first post

 - Refer to the style guide on an ongoing basis, whenever you’re writing a post

 Grammar, punctuation, and capitalization